chef/chef-web-docs/chef_master/source/windows.rst

    * - ``path``
      - The full path to the file, including the file name and its extension.

-       Microsoft Windows: A path that begins with a forward slash (``/``) will point to the root of the current working directory of the chef-client process.
+       Microsoft Windows: A path that begins with a forward slash (``/``) will point to the root of the current working directory of the Chef Infra Client process.
 This path can vary from system to system.
 Therefore, using a path that begins with a forward slash (``/``) is not recommended.
    * - ``rights``
      - Microsoft Windows only.
 The permissions for users and groups in a Microsoft Windows environment.
 For example: ``rights <permissions>, <principal>, <options>`` where ``<permissions>`` specifies the rights granted to the principal, ``<principal>`` is the group or user name, and ``<options>`` is a Hash with one (or more) advanced rights options.